Megababe's Geo Deo Keeps My Body Odor At Bay

 I've been using the Geo Deo for many months now, and I, too, have so many positive feelings about this product.
 Read on for my review of Geo Deo, including a breakdown of everything you need to know about the product and my experience using it over the past few months.

 Geo Deo comes in a small cylindrical plastic container in monochromatic blue.
-It fits easily in most purses, but you may run into a little trouble fitting it into a bag that's super-thin in width.
-To apply the deodorant, remove the light-blue cap and twist the navy bottom to push up the deo stick.
+It fits easily in most purses, but you may run into a little trouble fitting it into a bag that's super thin in width.
+To apply the deodorant, simply remove the light-blue cap and twist the navy bottom to push up the deo stick.
 The consistency is similar to that of a traditional powdery deodorant, but it's a little thicker, more like a light paste.
 At $14 for a 2.6 oz. stick, it's definitely not cheap, but I find the benefits and efficacy outweigh the more expensive price point.
 Plus, a higher price tag is typical for natural deodorants.

 “